openattic/openattic/documentation/developer_docs/contributing_guidelines.rst

 In general, input validation is the best place to catch errors and generate the best error messages.
 If feasible, generate errors as soon as possible.

-Django-Rest-Framework has a default way of `serializing errors
+Django REST framework has a default way of `serializing errors
 <http://www.django-rest-framework.org/api-guide/exceptions/#exception-handling-in-rest-framework-views>`_.
 We should use this standard when creating own exceptions.
 For example, we should attach an error to a specific model field, if possible.